CONTENTS

 Interview Impressions

-I found that Anthropic's question bank is quite consistent; I felt like I had seen many of the problems before.
-The benefit of this is being able to prepare in advance, but the downside is that if you've seen them, it's highly probable that others have too.
-Therefore, the interviews demand a high level of precision in your answers, leaving almost no room for error.
+I found that Anthropic’s question bank is quite consistent; I felt like I had seen many of the problems before.
+The benefit of this was being able to prepare in advance, but the downside was that if I had seen them, it was highly probable that others had too.
+Therefore, the interviews demanded a high level of precision in my answers, leaving almost no room for error.

 Another key takeaway was that in several rounds, the interviewers were very keen on asking follow-up questions.
-This means that when you prepare, you can't just grind problems and focus on basic functionality.
-You also need to genuinely understand the underlying mechanisms and the trade-offs for different application scenarios.
+This meant that when I prepared, I couldn’t just grind problems and focus on basic functionality.
+I also needed to genuinely understand the underlying mechanisms and the trade-offs for different application scenarios.

 In my preparation, I actually came across some other shared interview questions.
 They are definitely very valuable.
-I'd like to share them with you here.
+I'd like to share them here.

 Recruiter Call